Christianity in Nepal: Legal situation

+Persecution

 Between 1990 and the mid-2010s Nepal's law on proselytism remained largely unenforced, and Christians were able to operate without significant governmental interference.
 However, the rapid growth of Christianity and the rise of nationalist sentiment since the declaration of secularism in 2007 has led to increasing calls for tighter restrictions on Christian activity, causing the authorities in recent years to enforce anti-proselytism laws more aggressively.
 It has been reported that local government and police officials have begun to interpret the constitutional ban on proselytism to include non-coercive evangelism, and have brought a number of legal cases against Christians on this basis.
-The 2017 law criminalizing the 'hurting [of] religious sentiment' has led to additional prosecutions.
+The 2017 law criminalizing the "hurting [of] religious sentiment" has led to additional prosecutions.
 Other signs of an increasing political backlash against Christianity include the removal of Christmas from Nepal's list of public holidays in April 2016, and the convictions, later overturned, of four Christians in Salyan for witchcraft in December 2016.

 There have been sporadic incidents of violence against Christians in Nepal.
 During the civil war of 1996 to 2006, churches in Maoist-controlled areas were routinely harassed and extorted, and there have been incidents of murder or kidnap of Christian pastors in rural areas.
 In May 2009, a bomb was detonated in the Catholic Cathedral in Kathmandu, killing three people and injuring a further thirteen (the disarray following the attack is shown in the image on the right).
 The group believed to be responsible is the Nepal Defence Army, a Terai-based Hindu nationalist group.
 In September 2015, three Protestant churches were bombed in the Jhapa District, with Hindu nationalists again identified as responsible.
-Christian leaders have expressed concern that the 'inflammatory language' of nationalist leaders and some in the media (including accusations that Christians lure people to convert with material inducements) may encourage anti-Christian prejudice and violence.
+Christian leaders have expressed concern that the "inflammatory language" of nationalist leaders and some in the media (including accusations that Christians lure people to convert with material inducements) may encourage anti-Christian prejudice and violence.